 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with government publications: ‘Working Together to Safeguard Children’ 2018, Revised Safeguarding Statutory Guidance 2 ‘Framework for the Assessment of Children in Need and their Families’ 2000, ‘What to do if You are Worried a Child is Being Abused’ 2003.
-The guidance reflects, ‘Keeping Children Safe in Education’ September 2018.
+The guidance reflects, ‘Keeping Children Safe in Education’ September 2019.

 The policy aims to make explicit the School’s commitment to the development of good practice and sound procedures.
 This policy recognises that abuse can occur in all communities and contexts and that all staff have a responsibility and the opportunity to support children, in sharing concerns and worries in school to feel safe.
 The whole school culture of vigilance in The Link School creates a safe space where children are supported, listened to and valued in what they choose to share and that ALL staff act immediately with the necessary level of intervention to create the most effective outcome for every individual child.

-The purpose of the policy is, therefore, to ensure that Safeguarding concerns and referrals are handled sensitively, professionally and in ways that support the needs of the student’s well being.
+The purpose of the policy is, therefore, to ensure that Safeguarding concerns and referrals are handled sensitively, professionally and in ways that support the needs of the student’s wellbeing.

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 School staff are particularly important as they are in a position to identify concerns early and provide help for children, to prevent concerns from escalating.
 The School and its staff form part of the wider safeguarding system for children.
 This system is described in statutory guidance Working Together to Safeguard Children 2018.
-Schools and colleges should work with Integrated contact and referral team (ICRT), the police, health services and other services to promote the welfare of children and protect them from harm; taking the right steps to ensure that their safety is maintained We expect all of our pupil’s parents/carers and visitors to share this commitment and understanding.
+Schools and colleges should work with Integrated contact and referral team (ICRT), the police, health services and other services to promote the welfare of children and protect them from harm; taking the right steps to ensure that their safety is maintained.
+We expect all of our pupil’s parents/carers and visitors to share this commitment and understanding.

 The Management Committee takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm.
 It is our statutory obligation to follow procedures.
 These procedures are set down in this document.

-Link School Tudor Grove, Portland Road, Sunderland, Tyne & Wear SR3 1SS
+Swindon Road, Springwell, Sunderland, Tyne & Wear SR3 4EE

 Tel: 0191 561 5777

 Waverley Terrace, Sunderland, Tyne & Wear SR4 6TA

-Tel: 0191 562 3126
+Tel: 0191 561 4777